Netherlands Road Trip: The Ultimate 7 Day Itinerary

 Haarlem

-Luxury: MAF Haarlem Boutique Hotel is a unique and stylish hotel in the heart of Haarlem.
+Luxury: Hotel 1635 is a unique and stylish hotel in the heart of Haarlem.
 The hotel features individually designed rooms that blend historic charm with contemporary luxury.
 Guests can enjoy personalized service and a cosy atmosphere, making this a top spot for your stay in Haarlem.

 Mid-Range: Boutiquehotel Staats is located in a beautifully restored historic building that offers stylishly decorated rooms with a mix of vintage and modern elements.
 Located near the city centre, it offers walking access to cultural attractions, shopping, and dining.